 Discontinue STELARA® if drug reaction is suspected.

 Common: upper respiratory tract infection, nasopharyngitis, sinusitis, dizziness, headache, oropharyngeal pain, diarrhoea, nausea, vomiting, pruritus, back pain, myalgia, arthralgia, fatigue, injection site erythema, injection site pain.

-Other side effects: cellulitis, serious hypersensitivity reactions (including anaphylaxis, angioedema), skin exfoliation, exfoliative dermatitis, lower respiratory tract infection.
+Other side effects: cellulitis, serious hypersensitivity reactions (including anaphylaxis, angioedema), hypersensitivity vasculitis, skin exfoliation, exfoliative dermatitis, lower respiratory tract infection.

 Studies show adverse events reported in children 12 years and over with plaque psoriasis were similar to those seen in previous studies in adults with plaque psoriasis.